This article was updated on 01/21/19. Happy Martin Luther King Day!

 Rather obvious I know, and forgive me for stating it, but youd be surprised how many people fail to realize that size and proportion are crucial when shopping for furnishings — not just the location in which you plan to display the item, but its route from the front door into your chosen room.

 Dont forget to check the fit ahead of buying something — take a look at all the dimensions and check that your newly purchased furniture will squeeze through those narrow corridors and doors.
+Remember that older homes tend to have more constricted hallways and stairs.
+Some modern furniture just does not play nice with these spaces.

 What Else Should I Look For?

 Furniture ought to remain securely on its feet and never shake or rock.
 Make certain that doors hang evenly and the wood color matches across the item.
 Examine the construction, what joints have been used?
+Is it hardwood or cheap particle board?

 Of course, if eco-credentials are fundamental to you (and we really think everyone should think about this when purchasing furniture), check for the Forest Stewardship Council FSC mark on furniture that certifies that the wood used comes from a renewable source.

 If you plan your new room space carefully, do your research and buy quality pieces you can be sure to have the living room of your dreams.
+I hope you found this furniture buying guide helpful.
+If so, please pass it along to your friends.
+Comments or ideas?
+Add them in the comment section below.
+Thanks for visiting.